jfgoodall/vibe-solitaire/README.md

-# Klondike Solitaire
+# Vibe Solitaire

-A web-based implementation of Klondike Solitaire using modern web technologies.
+A vibe-coded, web-based implementation of Klondike Solitaire using modern web technologies.

 ## Features